 Select * from MyTecBits_Table_1; Select * from MyTecBits_Table_2;

-Since the tables and data are ready, we will move on to the experiments.
+Since the environment (tables and data) is ready, we will move on to the experiments.

 Consider, that we need to update Name and Description columns of all the rows from the first table MyTecBits_Table_1 with the Name and Description columns from the second table MyTecBits_Table_2 with the similar Sl_no.
-Here is the simple statement to update the data.
+Here is the simple update with select statement to update the data.

 Update MyTecBits_Table_1 Set Name = b.Name, Description = b.Description From MyTecBits_Table_2 as b Inner Join MyTecBits_Table_1 as a On a.Sl_no = b.Sl_no